rikkimax/DIPs/DIPs/DIP1xxx-RC2.md

 Once the attribute has been applied to a class/interface hierachy, all children have it applied automatically.
 There is no way to get rid of it.
 In terms of the vtable, the ``shared`` methods acts as if it isn't ``shared`` when overriding the parent.
 However all methods not overriden or ``abstract`` will be reinitialized (using the parents body and scope) in the child (with shared turned on) to ensure ``shared`` safety still exists in the form of atomic operations and type verification.

+Templated methods in classes will behave like their non-templated variants, except if the child is shared then if it interacts with any field that is not ``shared`` it will error.
+The same restriction for in calling non-templated methods does not exist.

+A non-``shared`` parent of a ``shared`` class may not have any public non-``shared`` fields.
+Protected and private are ok because any accesses and modifications by the methods, will have their bodies reinitialized in the child with protection and ``shared`` safety intact.

 ### Grammar changes

 ```diff